JiahuiDu1015/sql-challenge/README.md

 # Data Modelling
+**Diagram and scripts have been saved in folder of modelling.
 Inspect the CSV files, and then sketch an ERD of the tables.
 To create the sketch, use QuickDBD Link: https://www.quickdatabasediagrams.com/

 # Data Engineering
+**Result has been saved in folder of data engineering.

 Use the provided information to create a table schema for each of the six CSV files.

 Specified the data types, primary keys, foreign keys, and other constraints.